International Student Exchange Program

 * Students should plan to take the equivalent of 4 Open Electives and a Liberal Studies while abroad.
 This provides the most flexibility on destinations available.

 Students are required to prepare a learning agreement before the exchange university’s application deadline.
-This is a listing of all the courses students would like to study and how they will be transfered to TMU towards their degree program.
+This is a listing of all the courses students would like to study and how they will be transferred to TMU towards their degree program.
 The learning agreement form is submitted to the TRSM exchange office for review and approval and courses are approved by the faculty prior to departure.

 Important: Prepare and submit the Learning Agreement form in a timely manner.